ghalys/VCE_03/readme.txt

 # About our code
+## How to run the server
+node routes/index.js // from there everything gets started

-What we have done :
+## What we have done :
 - We removed any call to SillyClient from the chat from Assignment 1
 - We coded our own server using nodejs (using httpd + WebSocket server)
 - We connect the chat client to your own server using a Websocket